The eastern world, it is exploding

 I wasn’t the only one terrified of what was happening.
-In October, 2009, my wife and I visited the Greenbriar Hotel near Lewisburg, West Virginia, a two hour train ride from Washington D.C., and took a tour of The Bunker.
-In 1956 then President Dwight D. Eisenhower, with the silent nod from Congress, initiated the ultra top-secret design and construction of a massive fall-out shelter sixty feet beneath the Hotel and large enough to house the entire United States Senate, House of Representatives and their staffs in the event of a nuclear attack on our nation’s capitol.
+In October 2009, my wife and I visited the Greenbriar Hotel near Lewisburg, West Virginia, a two-hour train ride from Washington D.C., and took a tour of The Bunker.
+In 1956 then President Dwight D. Eisenhower, with the silent nod from Congress, initiated the ultra-top-secret design and construction of a massive fall-out shelter sixty feet beneath the Hotel and large enough to house the entire United States Senate, House of Representatives and their staffs in the event of a nuclear attack on our nation’s capital.
 The Bunker was completed in 1961 and remained a secret until 1992, eight years after the so-called end to the Cold War.

 As kids, we knew all about Hiroshima and Nagasaki, Japan, and the horrific damage and death caused by the real A-Bombs “Little Boy” and “Fat Man” dropped by the U.S. Air Force on those cities in August of 1945.
 Those weapons were firecrackers compared to the behemoth “Nukes” that were loaded in the arsenals 16 years later.